Killing the goose

 None, I suppose, of Biertan’s 1600 inhabitants would consider that their village needs fewer tourists.
 Quite the contrary.
 By teatime, with the coaches all gone, the village square returns to its normal quiet self.
 A couple of local pensioners in wheelchairs (they lost limbs in tractor accidents and the local sawmill, the largest employer in the village), banished during the day because they “put the tourists off”, return to the square to soak up the evening sun.
 As for the rest of the village, it hardly notices the intrusion — the great majority of visitors never venture beyond the church and square.

 Viscri has 400 inhabitants, like Alma Vii, and based upon the number of entrance tickets sold by the Saxon church last year, had well over 40 000 visitors, raising some 60 000 euro.
-Viscri’s popularity is not hard to understand: Its reputation as an unspoilt farming village is deserved and well reflects its character.
+Viscri’s popularity is not hard to understand: Its reputation as an unspoilt farming village is deserved and, until recently at least, well reflects its character.

 Latterly, the Prince of Wales Foundation has set up its Romanian HQ in the village and this has attracted lots of interest both from abroad and within Romania.
 But it is the daily efforts in the field of the Romanian branch of the Mihai Eminescu Trust (MET), which enjoyed the patronage of the HRH Prince of Wales from its establishment in 2000 until five years ago, that has made Viscri what it is today.